waud/waud/README.md

 ### API Documentation ###

 - **`Waud.init(?dom)`** - To initialise the library, make sure you call this first.
-You can also pass an optional parent `DOM` element to it where all the HTML5 sonds will be appended and also used for touch events to unlock audio on iOS devices.
+You can also pass an optional parent `DOM` element to it where all the HTML5 sounds will be appended and also used for touch events to unlock audio on iOS devices.
 - **`Waud.enableTouchUnlock(?callback)`** - Helper function to unlock audio on iOS devices.
 You can pass an optional callback which will be called on `touchend` event.
 - **`Waud.autoMute()`** - Helper function to automatically mute audio when the browser window is not in focus.
 Will un-mute when the window gains focus.
 - **`Waud.isWebAudioSupported`** - To check web audio support.